rbturnbull/dcodex_bible/README.md

 # dcodex_bible

-An extension for DCodex to use Biblical Manuscripts
+An extension for DCodex to use biblical manuscripts